telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/excel/alternating-rows.md

 # Color Alternating Rows

-The example below demonstrates how to customize the Excel document the Grid generates during exporting.

-The demo uses the [`background`](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.background) option of the cell to set the background color of the alternating rows.
+The demo on how to color the alternating rows of an exported Grid to Excel uses the [`background`](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.background) option of the cell to set the background color of the alternating rows.

-For more information on how Excel documents work, refer to the [introductory article on Excel]({% slug introduction_excelexport_kendoui %}).
+To see the example, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/alternating-rows).

 > **Important**
 >
 > This project requires UI for ASP.NET MVC version 2014.3.1125 and later.
 Earlier versions do not have the `ExcelExport` event exposed through the fluent API.

-To see the example on how to color alternating rows in the Grid, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/alternating-rows).
+For more information on how Excel documents work, refer to the [introductory article on Excel]({% slug introduction_excelexport_kendoui %}).

 ## See Also